 We think we need to be awake enough, tired enough, or needing to rest just a little so we don’t feel guilty about sitting and reading.

-If we aren’t purposeful about opening His word, you can bet the enemy will be purposeful about working his evil purpose in your heart, home and life.
+If we aren’t purposeful about opening His word, you can bet the enemy will be purposeful about working his evil purpose in our hearts, homes and lives.

 So, even when you can’t find that quiet spot or that quiet moment, open his word.

 Even when you’re exhausted, open His word.

 Even when you feel guilt for not reading, open His word.
 Be brave.
-Stand before the enemy and the white flag of retreat he wants to offer you, and open the Lord’s word.
+Stand up against the enemy, reject the white flag of retreat he wants to offer you, and open the Lord’s Word.
 God won’t condemn you.
 He will welcome you with open arms as you open His life giving book.
-Just do it.